carlo98/tello-ai-features/README.md

 Collision_Avoidance/model.py: NN model.

 Collision_Avoidance/RL.py: Reinforcement learning script, change parameters in the 'init' method to change saving/training frequencies and other RL parameters.

+Localization/pose_estimation.py: Provides a class that keeps track of ideal position with respect to starting point, at the moment a lot of hypotesis are used.

 ## References <a name="ref"></a>